This St. Patrick’s season you surely came across it. On Turner Classic Movies or on a DVD player.

 The sign of any great, enduring story is that it can be reimagined and reinterpreted by younger generations.
 And so, The Quiet Man -- for all of its legitimate flaws -- is going to be with us for many more St. Patrick’s Days.

-Martin Scorsese, who’s got tons of cinematic street cred and just had a smash hit with Shutter Island, recently said The Quiet Man was a major inspiration.
+Martin Scorsese, who’s got tons of cinematic street cred to put it mildly, recently said The Quiet Man was a major inspiration.

-But the most interesting new take on The Quiet Man is Roddy Doyle’s forthcoming book The Dead Republic.
+But the most interesting new take on The Quiet Man is Roddy Doyle’s 2010 book The Dead Republic.

 Doyle’s latest project is a trilogy or Irish historical novels based around the character Henry Smart, a sort of Irish Forrest Gump, who floats through the country’s history and has a knack for being at the center of key events.